shincap8/simple_shell/README.md

 A simple shell must work with the path and without the path
 * /bin/ls
 * ls
+* env "this must print the environment"
+* help "this must print the help"
+* exit "let you exit the shell"
+* unsetenv "remove an environment variable"
 ---
 ### Examples of use